Chris-Mark-Wilson/sabotage81/README.md

         i can pass to actual element itself to poof()... didnt work.. spectacular failure tbh..
-        its all to do with how react renders components, divs, whatever.. need to do some homework...
+        its all to do with how react renders components, divs, whatever.. need to do some homework... ok dunno why I didnt think if this before but the only thing being held in state thats uxb related is the array of grid coordinates.. not the actual elements themselves so that when I change or try to change the appearace it doesnt work... but how come I can change the bomb countdown then? what If I hold the text of each tnt div in state in the same array that holds its grid co-ordinates? shouldnt react then rerender each div that changes its text? that didnt work either....